Pests, diseases and weeds

 Pests, diseases and weeds are a constant risk for primary producers, as they can have a serious impact on agricultural production and market access.

 The department provides information on the prevention, management and treatment of these pests, diseases and weeds.

-To report pests and diseases of animals, call the Emergency Animal Disease Hotline – 1800 675 888 (all hours).
+Animals: To report animal pests and diseases, call the Emergency Animal Disease Hotline – 1800 675 888 (all hours).

 Includes information on invasive animal species, their classification within Victoria, management responsibilities and techniques.

 Pest insects and other invertebrates